 #3 Conversation Starter Book

 A conversation starter book is very helpful as an addition to your class.
-Whether you are teaching one-on-one lessons or teaching a class, you will want some warm-up or closer activities.
+Whether teaching one-on-one lessons or a class, you will want some warm-up or closer activities.
 If you are following a PPP format, you might want to pre-teach some vocabulary for the conversation as a ___, then model some grammar and create sentence models for ____and then have a conversation activity as a fun closer activity.
 There are many books geared towards prompting conversation for English language learners, but my favorite is _________.

 But don’t have your students buy the Azar book.
 If anything, it is likely far too in-depth for your students and will be grammar overload if you try to go through the whole thing.
 Instead, I suggest you buy the book and photocopy or scan pages to share with your students as needed.